Enet4/createac/README.md

 ## Playing

 Use the arrow keys to swap each part.
-When you are happy with it, press save.
+When you are happy with it, press Done!
 Press ESC to exit.

 ## Building